ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 To create and configure an IBM&reg; Power Systems&trade; Virtual Server, complete the following steps.
 {: shortdesc}

-## Creating a Power Systems Virtual Server service
+## Creating a Power Systems Virtual Server workspace
 {: #creating-service}

 1. Log in to the [IBM catalog](https://cloud.ibm.com/catalog){: external} with your credentials.

-2. In the catalog's search box, type **Power Systems Virtual Server** and click the {{site.data.keyword.powerSys_notm}} tile.
+2. In the catalog's search box, type **Power Systems Virtual Server** and click the **Workspace for {{site.data.keyword.powerSys_notm}}** tile.

+3. Click **Create workspace**.

-3. Specify a name for your service and choose where you'd like to deploy your {{site.data.keyword.powerSys_notm}} instance.
-See the following table to select the appropriate location for your service.
+4. Specify a name for your workspace and choose where you'd like to deploy your {{site.data.keyword.powerSys_notm}} instance.
+See the following table to select the appropriate region for your workspace.

     Japanese language support for IBM i is supported in OSA21, SAO01, TOK04, DAL12, FRA04, FRA05, and SYD05 data centers.
     {: note}